 Dreamtime.
 Dinosaur bone marrow, filled with radiant minerals, emanates an

 endless half-life.
-The energy lingers.
+The ephemeral energy lingers.
 Fossil raindrops

 lie immortalized on a Jurassic mudflat: a slice of time, cracked and crenulated by